helium/HIP/xxxx-reward-cbrs-as-experimental.md

 _Source: https://explorer.moken.io/network-stats/detailed_

-Wi-Fi, in contrast, is disadvantaged in the Modeled Coverage reward points algrithm despite having extremely high utility to the network and being actively in production.
+Wi-Fi, in contrast, is disadvantaged in the Modeled Coverage reward points algorithm despite having extremely high utility to the network and being actively in production.
 This results in unfairly lower PoC rewards for Wi-Fi hotspot deployers, who comprise the majority of new participants in the network.

 For the Helium Mobile Network to succeed, it is important to accelerate deployment of Wi-Fi Hotspots, which currently have the best capability to enable real data usage on the Network for the reasons described above.